citp/privacy-policy-historical/t/tw/twi/twitchy.com.md

 **OUR POLICY TOWARD CHILDREN**

 Twitchy.com  is not directed to persons under thirteen (13) years of age.
-If a parent or guardian becomes aware that his or her child has provided us with personally identifiable information without their consent, he or she should contact us at jesse@twitchy.com.
-We do not knowingly collect personally identifiable information from children under the age of thirteen (13).
-If we become aware that a child under thirteen (13) has provided us with personal identifiable information, we will delete such information from our system.
+If a parent or guardian becomes aware that his or her child has provided us with private personally-identifiable information without their consent, he or she should contact us at jesse@twitchy.com.
+We do not knowingly collect private personally-identifiable information from children under the age of thirteen (13).
+If we become aware that a child under thirteen (13) has provided us with private personal identifiable information, we will delete such information from our system.
+(Updated October 9, 2012 to clarify that this policy pertains to private information.
+It does not pertain to public information knowingly disseminated on the Internet via Twitter or other social media sites.)

 **INTERNATIONAL READERS**